 — Speakeasy (@speakeasytlkshw) December 5, 2025

-Falling into a 3–5–1 hole halfway through the season meant Dallas needed to be just about perfect the rest of the way.
-Instead, they gave the same performance that has defined this entire year.
-They got behind early, rallied to make it 30–27 in the fourth quarter, and then instantly gave up a back-breaking touchdown drive that pushed the game out of reach again.
+Against the Lions, they got behind early, rallied to make it 30–27 in the fourth quarter, and then instantly gave up a back-breaking touchdown drive.
+It pushed the game out of reach again.

 Any remaining hope disappeared when Jahmyr Gibbs scored his third touchdown of the night, putting Detroit up 14 with 2:19 left.
-Meanwhile, the Lions showed up with the version of themselves that actually looks capable of making a deep run.
+The Lions showed up with the version of themselves that actually looks capable of making a deep run.
 Coming off a frustrating Thanksgiving loss to the Packers, they handled a must-win situation the way Dallas couldn’t.

-With this win, Detroit moves to 8–5, not exactly comfortable, but feeling better about its path.
 Dallas, on the other hand, now has to win out just to have a “realistic” chance, and even that still might not be enough.